Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 - The interactions with FPGA
 - Execution times on hardware side (FPGA Card).

-You can analyze this report for host side application issues and other things like:
+The report can be analyzed for host side application issues and other things like:

  - Looking at specific data transfer rates
  - Kernel execution times for different enqueued operations.